 Skip to content

 A common question regarding probiotics is if they can help in cases of Candida albicans yeast overgrowth, commonly known as Candidiasis or fungal dysbiosis.
 (Read more about dysbiosis over on our sister site, the Probiotics Learning Lab here: What is Dysbiosis?)
 We'd say that it's very important that all Candida diet and supplement protocols are undertaken with the support and guidance of a suitably qualified therapist.
 Many symptoms of Candida overgrowth are similar to those relating to other health conditions, so it is also essential for individuals to first consult with their doctor to rule out other medical causes for their symptoms.

-Probiotics can help with candida in various ways, depending on the individual properties of that specific probiotic strain.
-Some strains can help to inhibit the growth of candida, others can help to prevent candida from colonising the gastrointestinal tract, whilst others can produce anti-fungal substances effective against candida.
+Probiotics can help with Candida in various ways, depending on the individual properties of that specific probiotic strain.
+Some strains can help to inhibit the growth of Candida, others can help to prevent Candida from colonising the gastrointestinal tract, whilst others can produce anti-fungal substances effective against Candida.
 The best probiotics for Candida are found in Optibac Probiotics Saccharomyces boulardii, Every Day EXTRA and Every Day MAX which we will discuss in detail throughout this article.
 Other helpful probiotics include Bifido & Fibre and For Women, read on to find out more about the studies behind the strains in these products.